lukors/kanter_core/README.md

 ### General
 - [x] Combine basic nodes like `Add` into a `Mix` node
 - [ ] Implement rgba slots
+- [ ] See if input/output mappings for graphs can be stored in the input/output nodes instead
 - [ ] Combine input/output grayscale and rgba nodes
 - [ ] Automatic conversion to and from grayscale and rgba slots
 - [ ] Randomly generated test